asladeofgreen/actus-core-py/README.md

 # actus-core-py

 Actus protocol python core implementation.

+N.B.
+Much of the code has been generated using the actus-mp code generation library.